 System-generated annotations

 GA4 also displays system-generated annotations (orange with a system icon).
 These are created by Google to inform you of platform changes that might affect your data.
-While you can’t edit, hide, or delete these annotations, they do provide important context for understanding Google-side changes.
+While you can’t edit, hide, or delete these annotations (unless you hide all annotations), they do provide important context for understanding Google-side changes.

 Build a data-informed culture with annotations